researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

   - **Quantstamp (2024-10-25)**: Covered USDTB token and minting contract from 2024-10-23 to 2024-10-25.
 No critical or high severity vulnerabilities found.
 Primarily informational or low severity items noted.
 Recommendations for improving input validation even for trusted addresses to mitigate human error risks.
 Documentation improvements, code conciseness all fixed or acknowledged by Ethena team.
   - **Cyfrin (2024-10-31)**: Audited USDTB contract.
 No critical or high severity vulnerabilities found.
   - **Code4rena (2024-11-11)**: Invitational audit on USDtb smart contract system.
 Comprised four contracts and 665 lines of Solidity code.
 Conducted from 2024-11-04 to 2024-11-11 with five elite wardens.
 No high or critical severity vulnerabilities found.
 Two unique medium severity vulnerabilities related to edge cases.
 One where user could be simultaneously whitelisted and blacklisted.
 Another where non-whitelisted user could burn tokens under certain state conditions.
 Five reports detailing low-risk or non-critical issues all acknowledged and addressed by Ethena team.
-  - **Trail of Bits (2025-08-15)**: Comprehensive security review of hedging infrastructure and off-chain components.
+  - **Trail of Bits (2025-08-15)**: Comprehensive security review of hedging infrastructure.
 No critical vulnerabilities identified.
-Three medium-severity recommendations implemented regarding monitoring system redundancy.
+Recommendations for enhanced monitoring redundancy were implemented.
   - **Cyberscope (Undated observed 2025-11-15)**: Scoped Ethena smart contracts generally.
 General audit without specific severity details available in sources.

 **On-Chain Reserves**: List of all publicly known reserve wallet addresses.